-So much of our identity is fused with our jobs, our function, our company.
-That actually isn’t all that bad.
+So much of our identity is fused with our jobs, function, and company.
+That isn’t all that bad.

 Ephesians 2:10, NIV: "For we are God's handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do."

-In life, we put a lot of emphasis on dates, on periods of time, and on milestone anniversaries.
+In life, we put a lot of emphasis on dates, periods, and milestone anniversaries.
 We often tell our stories as a timeline.
-After a while you will learn to see a theme in those milestones.
-For me those milestones were me learning to listen to people and hear their stories first hand and then helping to tell those stories using impactful visuals with words.
+After a while, you will learn to see a theme in those milestones.
+For me, those milestones included learning to listen to people and hear their stories firsthand and then helping to tell those stories using impactful visuals with words.

 I quickly turned my storytelling to my faith.
-I was working on the most successful magazine for the church during the 1980s The Commission Magazine.
+I worked on the church’s most successful magazine during the 1980s, The Commission Magazine.
 It told the story of international missionaries for the Baptist.
-However, by the end of that decade controversy in the denomination impacted giving and I lost my job through a layoff.
+However, by the end of that decade, controversy in the denomination impacted giving, and I lost my job through a layoff.

-You see there were seasons of where I was helping a particular genre of people’s stories.
-It helped me to develop skills such as lighting, cross cultural understanding and most of all learning to listen better and better.
+There were seasons when I was helping a particular genre of people’s stories.
+It helped me develop skills such as lighting, cross-cultural understanding, and learning to listen better and better.
 I am still learning how to listen even better.
 I think that will be a lifetime lesson.

-I never stopped telling missionary stories and this morphed into telling humanitarian stories.
-Humanitarian work is promoting human welfare and social reforms.
+I never stopped telling missionary stories, which morphed into telling humanitarian stories.
+Humanitarian work promotes human welfare and social reforms.
 The goal is to save lives, relieve suffering, and maintain human dignity.

 I was helping tell the story of migrant workers who wanted to stay in Mexico.
 They could if only they could cut out the middle man [the roaster] and form a cooperative of coffee growers.
 That story helped the cooperative grow and more coffee growers to join and change their community.